 Applying to colleges is stressful for students and families alike.
 It’s a detailed, often overwhelming process filled with questions: How do students become as prepared as possible for the competitive college admissions process?
 How do students set themselves apart in a sea of applicants?
+What can my child do specifically to standout to admissions officers?
 How can students find the “right fit” college?
 When should students start school visits?
-Which standardized tests should they take?
+Which standardized tests should they take and do they still matter?
 What is the best Common Application essay topic?
 Where should students apply?
 Is applying early decision a good idea?
 And more…

 An experienced admissions consultant can help.
 Also known as college consultants, college counselors and college coaches, the best admissions consultants alleviate admissions-related stress by guiding students and their families through every step of the process of preparing for—and applying to—their best-fit colleges and universities.

 Applying to college used to be simple.
 Students filled out a form, their high schools sent their class ranks, they submitted their standardized test scores, maybe they wrote a short essay, and then they waited until they heard back in the spring.